caleblareau/asap_to_kite/README.md

 # ASAP to kite
 A script to process fastqs from ASAP-seq for downstream processing with kite (kallisto | bustools).

-The options are designed to mirror that of CellRanger/CellRanger-ATAC for convenience in processing
+The options are designed to mirror that of CellRanger/CellRanger-ATAC for convenience in processing.

+## About

+There are two scripts in this repository.
+First, `asap_to_kite_vX.py` (where `X` is an integer) represents the tool most commonly used for the simple reformatting.
+This will work most of the time.

+In rare cases, you may have stained with both TSA and TSB antibodies.
+In this case, we have the `asap_to_kite_A_B.py` to separate out the two using the different PCR handles.
+For this to work, we do require the pre-identification of the valid barcodes for both TSA and TSB; hence, additional parameters in the `-a` and `-b` flags.

 ## Sample use cases